apromore/ApromoreCore/Apromore-Frontend/Readme.txt

 - scripts: NPM script files, if any.
 - dist: distribution bundles

-Commands
+Commands:

-npm install: to install all dependencies npm run test: to run unit tests. npm run build: to build distribution bundles
+npm install --production=false: to install all dependencies npm i -g webpack-cli: to install webpack-cli if asked when run 'npm run build'. npm install: to install only production dependencies if the development dependencies have been installed and unchanged. npm run test: to run unit tests. npm run build: to build distribution bundles
     - processdiscoverer.js bundle: used for Process Discoverer